What Is Human Papillomavirus?

 Another vaccine called Cervarix protects against 2 types of HPV strains.
 It is used to prevent cervical cancer and cervical precancer in women.

-Men aged 22-26 years may also be vaccinated.
-Men in this age group should be vaccinated if they have sex with other men, have HIV infection, or have a weak immune system due to other illnesses or medications.
+Men in the 22-26 years age group should be vaccinated if they have sex with other men, have HIV infection, or have a weak immune system due to other illnesses or medications.

 Research suggests that the vaccine does not appear to cause any serious side effects.
 Like any vaccine, it has the potential to cause serious problems, such as a severe allergic reaction.